 Part #1: ADHD, Self-Regulation, and Executive Functioning: Implications for Management

 Dr. Barkley’s understanding and theory about the nature of executive functioning and its role in the manifestations of ADHD unpacks practical and effective interventions that will help your clients gain more mastery over self-regulation and personal efficacy in their daily lives.
 You will learn about the neuropsychology of executive functions and how they contribute to a person’s long-term goals and general welfare.
-Dr. Barkley will share clinical implications of this understanding and specific management principles that will extend across the main domains of major life activities.
+Dr. Barkley will share the clinical implications of this understanding and specific management principles that will extend across the main domains of major life activities.